-- Drinking fountains will provide students with access to water throughout the school day including during meal times. - Hand washing equipment and/or sanitizers are in a convenient place so that students can wash their hands before eating. - Increase parental awareness and involvement through informative newsletters and invitations to attend special school events concerning health and fitness including parent workshops.
+- Drinking fountains will provide students with access to water throughout the school day including during meal times. - Hand washing equipment and/or sanitizers are in a convenient place so that students can wash their hands before eating. - Red Ribbon Week Each year the school dedicates one week to promoting healthy choices through a "Say No to Drugs Program" implemented by the high school student council or National Honor Society. - Increase parental awareness and involvement through informative newsletters and invitations to attend special school events concerning health and fitness including parent workshops.